 What is a YoungArts Alumnus/a?

-YoungArts Alumni are the gifted young artists who have applied to the YoungArts program and received an award (Finalist, Honorable Mention and Merit).
+Since 1981, YoungArts Alumni are the gifted young artists who have applied and been chosen as National Winners.
 YoungArts Alumni go on to the top colleges, universities and conservatories across the country and become leading professionals in their fields.
-From Juilliard to Harvard, New York City Ballet and Alvin Ailey Dance Company to the Chicago Symphony Orchestra, YoungArts Alumni are a strong presence in the arts world.
+From Juilliard to Harvard, New York City Ballet and Alvin Ailey Dance Company to the Chicago Symphony Orchestra, YoungArts Alumni are a strong presence in the arts world and are creative thinkers in the business and technology sectors.
 Alumni become principal dancers in major companies, members of prominent orchestras, recognizable faces on stage and screen, accomplished authors and respected visual artists.
 They hold leadership positions across the nation, and bring the same dedication and enthusiastic work ethic to their careers that they invested with YoungArts.

 What is the YoungArts Alumni Association?

-The YoungArts Alumni Association creates a community for the 16,000+ YoungArts Alumni in order to assist and support them in their educational, artistic and professional development.
-Once you receive an award (Finalist, Honorable Mention and Merit), you are officially a YoungArts Alumnus/a and therefore part of the YoungArts Alumni Association.
+The YoungArts Alumni Association creates a community for the 20,000+ YoungArts Alumni in order to assist and support them in their educational, artistic and professional development.

 What are the benefits of being a YoungArts Alumnus/a?

 YoungArts always looks for new and different ways to maintain a relationship with our Alumni by integrating them into our national and regional programs and events.
 We also support Alumni projects and seek ways to promote their artistic ideas.